 2. Use live chat for customer service as an after-sales support system

-An important part of delightful customer service is the support proactivity and talent to engage customers in no time.
-No matter whether customers are happy with your product or not, sometimes it can be a callous work to make them leave feedback regarding their experience.
-And that’s why live chat for sales can make a great difference in your communication with your customers, especially if your agents are not only well-skilled but also friendly and pleasant.
+An important part of delightful customer service is offering them proactive support to engage customers in no time.
+No matter whether customers are happy with your product or not, you shouldn’t simply wait for them to leave feedback regarding their experience.
+And that’s why live chat for sales can make a great difference in your communication with your customers, especially if your agents are not only skilled but also friendly and pleasant.

 If you choose a live chat software that lets you store buyers’ accounts and save their purchase history, you can reach out to them as soon as they receive the order and check if everything’s alright, or offer additional help.

-Some other fast ways of getting in touch with customers when you want to hear from them are social media pages and messaging apps, but make sure to do it moderately.
+Some other fast ways of getting in touch with customers when you want to hear from them are social media pages and messaging apps, but make sure to use these sparingly so you don’t annoy your loyal customers.

 3. Offer some awesome customer loyalty programs